coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 ### Unison: syncing data

 Unison is a program that does bi-directional syncing.
 It uses the rsync protocol to do the actual transfers.
+(There are multiple things called unison, this is https://www.cis.upenn.edu/~bcpierce/unison/ and https://github.com/bcpierce00/unison and *not* Intel Unison.

 Unison has to be installed on both sides.
 Since recently, the version numbers don't have to exactly match.
 You can download and use a